frankaemika/docs/source/index.rst

-FRANKA Control Interface Documentation
+Franka Control Interface Documentation
 ======================================

 .. todolist::

-The FRANKA Control Interface (FCI) consists of several open source components which we provide on `GitHub <https://github.com/frankaemika>`_.
+The Franka Control Interface (FCI) consists of several open source components which we provide on `GitHub <https://github.com/frankaemika>`_.
 We welcome contributions and suggestions for improvements.